MaayanLab/biojupies-plugins/README.md

 ## What is BioJupies?
 BioJupies is a web server which allows users to automatically generate Jupyter Notebooks from RNA-seq datasets through an intuitive interface, with no knowledge of coding required.
 It can be accessed for free from http://biojupies.cloud.

-The main GitHub repository for the project is available at https://github.com/MaayanLab/biojupies.
-This repository is dedicated to storing RNA-seq data analysis plugins.
+This repository is solely dedicated to storing the RNA-seq data analysis plugins used by BioJupies to generate Jupyter Notebooks.

+Source code for the BioJupies web server is available at https://github.com/MaayanLab/biojupies.

 ![Screenshot of the BioJupies website landing page.](https://github.com/MaayanLab/biojupies/raw/master/img/website.png)

-### What are BioJupies plugins?
+## What are BioJupies plugins?
-BioJupies plugins are modular snippets of code which can analyze RNA-seq data and embed a wide variety of visualizations, interactive plots, or results in Jupyter Notebooks.
+BioJupies plugins are modular snippets of code which can analyze RNA-seq data and embed visualizations, interactive plots, or analysis results in Jupyter Notebooks.

+Plugins may perform a variety of different analyses, ranging from exploratory data analysis visualizations, differential gene expression, clustering, enrichment analysis, and small molecule queries.
+A full list of the plugins available is displayed below.

+BioJupies currently supports plugins written in Python 3 and R.

 ## What plugins are currently available?
 ----------------